novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 'Secretary Park has been by Ah-young's side for a long time.'

-If the report had been honest, who knows what he might have thought, but for now, it felt good to know that Park Min-sook was on his eldest daughter's side.
+Somehow, it was a relief to know that Park Min-sook was on his eldest daughter's side.

 'But to think Ah-young's match is Lee Hyun-woo...'